rossrobino/domco/README.md

 ### public

-The `src/public` directory is for housing static assets that you do not want modified in your final build, these will be copied into the output directory.
+The `public` directory is for housing static assets that you do not want modified in your final build, these will be copied into the output directory.
 For example, to reference `../public/image.png`, write `/image.png`.

 ### lib

 `src/lib` has been configured with the `$lib` alias for convenience.
 This is a good place to house shared code that will be imported in other places in your project such as blocks or types.
+Don't create an `index.html` file in `lib` if you don't want it to contain any routes.

 ## Deploy

 Since **domco** is just a Vite plugin, it can be deployed on services like Vercel with zero configuration.
-You can also build locally and output to `./dist`.
+You can also build locally and output to `dist`.

 ## HTML Minification

 **domco** minifies html during during build using [html-minifier-terser](https://github.com/terser/html-minifier-terser).

+## Tips

+-   Use absolute paths that start with `/` in the `src` attribute of script tags.